defeo/class-cost/technical-annex.md

 #### 1.2.2	Objectives

-Although isogeny-based cryptography is still very much an emerging field, the time pressure of achieving post-quantum cryptographic standards and the memory benefits of using isogeny-based cryptosystems are facilitating the possibility of relatively early wide-scale adoption of isogeny-based cryptosystems.
+Although isogeny-based cryptography is still very much an emerging field, the time pressure of achieving post-quantum cryptographic standards and the resource benefits of using isogeny-based cryptosystems are facilitating the possibility of relatively early wide-scale adoption of isogeny-based cryptosystems.
 Our objectives, listed below, aim to mitigate the risk of early adoption where possible as well as develop a unified global outlook in the field.
 In particular, no one country involved in the Action (or indeed globally) has a critical mass of isogeny-based cryptography researchers; a research network will facilitate regular discourse and collaboration between both the European and